Ikon lets players challenge each other in PUBG and League of Legends

 Ikon is launching a competitive gaming platform that lets players challenge each other in PlayerUnknown’s Battlegrounds and League of Legends.
 The company plans to expand to other games soon.

-The challenge platform lets players create and take on custom challenges created by their friends and favorite creators.
+The challenge platform lets players create and take on custom challenges that their friends and favorite creators brew up.

 By activating Ikon, players can also use its easy video recording and editing suite to showcase their biggest moments in a game with their fans and friends.

 Ikon’s software runs while you play.
 As you rack up wins and trophies (or perhaps losses), Ikon records your gameplay.
-When your match is over, Ikon provides you with clips of your most epic moments, as well as an editing suite to customize your best highlights so you can easily post them to your social feeds and share your gameplay.
+When your match is over, Ikon provides you with clips of your most epic moments as well as an editing suite to customize your best highlights so you can easily post them to your social feeds and share your gameplay.

-Fans can interact with their favorite creators by accepting these challenges, posting achievements and receiving recognition, ultimately elevating their status amongst their friends and fans across Ikon.
+Fans can interact with their favorite creators by accepting these challenges, posting achievements and receiving recognition, ultimately elevating their status among their friends and fans across Ikon.
 The platform tracks your progress.

-Challenges on IKON provide a new way for fans to support their favorite creators.
-Launching these challenges allow creators to connect with their communities– even when they’re not creating video content — and be a part of their fan’s gameplay.
+Challenges on Ikon provide a new way for fans to support their favorite creators.
+Launching these challenges allow creators to connect with their communities — even when they’re not creating video content — and be a part of their fan’s gameplay.

 Ikon also features monetization opportunities to encourage creators to let their imaginations run wild in creating challenges for their followers.